prantlf/jsonlint/README.md

-    --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays -v, --version                output the version number
+    --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays --succeed-with-no-files      succeed (exit code 0) if no files were found -v, --version                output the version number
     -h, --help                   display help for command